cortexmedia/Beluga/README.md

 IMAGES_TO_BUILD[1]="mrheaume/sample_project_db;DockerPostgres/;sample_project_db"
 IMAGES_TO_BUILD[2]="mrheaume/sample_project_nginx;DockerNginx/;sample_project_nginx”

 ** Contributing **
 The project is currently verified with Shellcheck for bash compatibility (http://www.shellcheck.net/).
-Feel free to ask for aopen Pull Request if you have awesome ideas for improvements or fixes to implementbugs.
+Feel free to ask for a Pull Request if you have awesome ideas for improvements or fixes to bugs.

 ** Main repo maintainers **
 Mathieu Rhéaume <mrheaume@cortex.bz>